-The following are specific examples of how the company manages security and human rights in its operations, or previous operations, in three countries: Colombia, Indonesia, and Libya.
+The following are specific examples of how ConocoPhillips manages security and human rights in its operations in four countries-Colombia, Indonesia, Libya and the United States.
+While coronavirus pandemic restrictions limited various operational activities worldwide in2020, ConocoPhillips had no incidents of pertinence to the VPSHR during the year.